-These are sturdy, basic ski and snowboard pants in a baggy "park rat" style.
-The construction is very robust and the materials are nearly top notch.
+These are sturdy, basic ski and snowboard pants in a baggy "dirtbag" style.
+The construction is very robust, and the materials are nearly top notch.
 Despite the baggy cut, the stiff fabric and a low crotch seem to inhibit freedom of motion more than other pants we've tested.
 When scored on our overall matrix, the Chemical Snow Pants are below average.
-The primary issues are in fit and mobility and with the durable water repellant applied by FlyLow.
+The primary issues are fit and mobility.

 Fit and Comfort

 Pockets are the primary feature of the Chemical Pant.
 There are only three of them, but each is lined with smooth nylon and sealed with a waterproof zipper.
-We dig.
+We like that.

 FlyLow Chemical Pants are normal uninsulated ski pants that are baggy and super durable.